dantan123/CS50/README.md

 # AI

 AI is this burgeoning and diverse field filled with excitement.
-Here is a little taste of AI based on Harvard's CS50-AI.
+Here is a little taste of AI from Harvard's CS50-AI.

 ## Knights
 Use knowledge engineering and inference to solve puzzle games